KQM-git/TCL/docs/evidence/characters/electro/dori.md

   - [Video](https://youtu.be/MfBSVHkc4Jk)

 ## Burst Mechanics
 * Dori's self application is unlike any other we've had before.
 Other characters' self applications have always been self auras that don't have aura tax and have a set duration, but Dori's is a legit elemental attack, which means it has aura tax and uses standard decay rate.
-It also applies the electro aura visual effect around the character which doesn't happen with other self auras. - f̸̒͂ỏ̶̂o̵͌̚s̶͊̏h̷̤̀ḯ̴̊\#9920
+It also applies the Electro aura visual effect around the character which doesn't happen with other self auras. - f̸̒͂ỏ̶̂o̵͌̚s̶͊̏h̷̤̀ḯ̴̊\#9920
   - [Video](https://youtu.be/unCIWxypvno)
-* Dori's burst tether connects to and applies to all nearby players in multiplayer - Lefthandtaco\#6453
+* Dori's Burst tether connects to and applies to all nearby players in multiplayer - Lefthandtaco\#6453
   - [Video](https://youtu.be/unCIWxypvno)

 ## Ascension Mechanics